Downtown Country

 Downtown Country is the sixth studio album by American country singer Connie Smith.
-It was released in January 1967 via RCA Victor Records.
+It was released in January 1967 by RCA Victor.
 Downtown Country was the second of Smith's albums to include string instrumentation to help create a pop-influenced sound.
 The album also featured the single "The Hurtin's All Over", which reached the top five of the Billboard country chart.
 The album itself reached the top five of Country LP's chart following its initial release.

 Background

 Connie Smith first reached a commercial breakthrough with 1964's "Once a Day", which topped the country songs chart for eight weeks.
 It brought several more follow-up singles into the top five including "If I Talk to Him" (1965) and "Then and Only Then" (1965).
 RCA Victor producers Chet Atkins and Bob Ferguson (the former was Smith's producer) saw opportunities in crossover pop music.
 This prompted the pair to encourage several artists to record softer pop material, including Smith.
 Bob Ferguson arranged for conductor Bill Walker to create a string section that would be included on Smith's recording sessions.
 Together, they would craft 1966's Born to Sing and 1967's Downtown Country.
 It was Ferguson's idea to name the album, basing his decision on the album's pop production.
 "I thought it would be an expansion move," he told writer Colin Escott.
 The cover for the album was shot at the Madison Square Shopping Center in Gallatin, Tennessee.